- Dathan Paterno, Clinical Director: 847-401-4608

 Pascale Burns, MA, LCPC

-Pascale Burns is a Licensed Clinical Professional Counselor with over 12 years of clinical experience.
-She obtained her Bachelor’s Degree in Learning Disabilities from Northwestern University and her Master’s Degree in Clinical Psychology from the Illinois School of Professional Psychology.
-She works primarily with adolescents and adults.
+Pascale Burns is a Licensed Clinical Professional MA, LCPC Counselor with over 18 years of clinical experience.
+She obtained her Bachelor’s Degree in Speech from Northwestern University and her Master’s Degree in Clinical Psychology from the Illinois School of Professional Psychology.